| main olympic page | recent exterior views | interior |

 In 1930, Bard's added a second entrance, through the Merritt Building in the 700 block of Broadway.
 It's unknown how long this entrance was used.
 The Merritt Building (Reid Brothers, architects) dates from 1914.

-In 1932 Bard's became the Olympic, in honor of the games in Los Angeles.
+In 1931 Bard's became the Olympic, in honor of the 1932 games in Los Angeles.
 It's going under its new name in ads as early as June 1931.

 A 1934 ad for the Olympic on Photos of Los Angeles